CaramelFur/tcl-js/README.md

 ## About

-tcl-js is an interpreter for TCL written in typescript, it tries to replicate the tcl-sh interpreter as closely as possible, any deviations that are made will be listed below.
-It is not built for speed, but for ease of use and modularity.
-Everything has therefore as much documentation as possible, so anyone with some coding knowledge can figure out what is going on.
+tcl-js is an interpreter for TCL written in typescript, it tries to replicate the tcl-sh interpreter as closely as possible.
+If there are any deviations from the original interpeter, they will be listed below.
+This interpreter is not built for speed or efficiency, but for security, ease of use and modularity.
+This also means that every part of the interpreter will be documented as precisely as possible.

 ### Why

-Yes I know there are already packages for NodeJS that link the tcl-sh interpreter directly into node.
-The reason this project was started was because when you link the binary interpreter directly into node, you add a lot of vulnerabilities.
-When you open this interpreter up to your users, they have access to execute dangerous commands on your server via the tcl-sh compiler.
-With tcl-js you can easily disable commands and be sure that users can't mess with anything except maybe the program itself.
+I am aware that there already exist packages for NodeJS that link the tcl-sh interpreter directly into node.
+The reason this project was started was because of security concerns about this method.
+Because, if you directly give users access to a system level interpreter, you grant them the ability to execute possible dangerous commands.
+An example might be deleting all files the nodejs process has permissions over.
+With tcl-js you can easily disable unwanted commands and be absolutely sure that they are never executed.
+It is also a lot easier to insert already existing javascript functions into the interpreter for your specific needs.

 ### Disclaimer

-This project is still a work in progress, it is therefore not recommended to use this in production yet.
-While it is unlikely the api may change in the future, so beware.
+This project is still a work in progress.
+While it is unlikely, the api or the way certain things are handled might change in the future.

-Because this project is still not finished any new PRs or found issues being added would be highly aprreciated.
+If you would like to make this project hit a producion fase earlier, you are welcome to submit a pull request.

 ## Getting started